Take-out and Delivery Orders: Don’t Neglect Food Safety

 By Cindy Rice, RS, CP-FS, MSPH Eastern Food Safety

-We are all too familiar with the nationwide dining restrictions due to COVID-19 and the resurgence of take-out and delivered foods that followed.
+We are all too familiar with the many dining restrictions due to COVID-19 and the increase of take-out and delivered foods that followed.
 As always in the foodservice industry, temperature controls and contamination prevention should be top of mind, whether meals are for sit-down dining or To Go.
 Part 1 of this series addresses measures to prevent contamination of take-out and delivered meals, and Part 2 will address Time and Temperature Controls for this alternative delivery method, which carries its own set of risks.

 Even though the FDA does not specify safety measures for alternative meal delivery methods, FDA 2017 Food Code does address “preventing food contamination from miscellaneous sources.”
 Section 3-307.11 states, FOOD shall be protected from contamination that may result from a factor or source not specified under Subparts 3-301—306, which could include meal tampering from delivery drivers or other persons, and any environmental contaminants in the take-out and delivery process.
 Unsanitary vehicles, poor hygiene or mishandling of food packages are also potential risks in these situations.